 Keep it separate and air conditioned for optimal operator efficiency.

-Also make sure where ever you finally locate your Auto Core Saw that it's not entirely 'boxed' in by roller racking.
-This will need occasional maintenance from the manufacturer and you don't want to pull apart your roller racking to remove it from the shed.
+Additionally, make sure that wherever you park your Core Saw that it's not entirely 'boxed in' by roller racking.
+This will need occasional maintenance from the manufacturer and you don't want to pull your roller racking apart to remove it from the shed.

 2. Your fixed core photography unit should also be situated on the exit run from the core logging area.

-Unless you decide to invest in multiple photography frames, and then they can be situated at the end of each logging run.
-This may be overkill dependent on the core photography volumes you have.
+Should you decide to invest in multiple photography frames, then they can be situated at the end of each logging run.
+But this may be overkill dependent on the core photography volumes you have.

-3. More than likely your manager will want to know how many metres of core the system you present to him can handle.
+3. More than likely your manager will want to know how many metres of core the system you're presenting can handle.

 b.
 Calculate the length of your logging runs in metres.